Looking for Mr. Goodbar (film): Release

-Reception
+Reception and legacy

-The film opened to mixed reviews, but solid box office.
-Many critics praised Diane Keaton's performance.
-On Rotten Tomatoes the film has a 63% rating based on reviews from 30 critics.
+On Rotten Tomatoes, the film has a 61% rating based on 31 reviews, with an average rating of 6.40/10.
 The site's consensus states: "Diane Keaton gives an absolutely fearless performance in a sexual thriller whose ending will leave audiences trembling."
+On Metacritic the film has a score of 64 out of 100, based on 9 critics, indicating "generally favorable" reviews.